EasyPost/easy-ui/documentation/specs/ToggleCard.md

   children: ReactNode;
 };

-export type ToggleCardHeaderProps = {
+export type ToggleCardHeaderProps = ToggleProps & {
   /**
    * Flips alignment for header content.
 By default,
    * the toggle control is right aligned.